FAIZAVENGER/Gemini_clone/README.md

+#KIRA-Gemini Clone

-Gemini Clone is a project aimed at replicating the functionality of Gemini, powered by the Google Gemini API, using React and CSS.
+Gemini clone is a project aimed at replicating the functionality of Gemini, powered by the Google Gemini API, using React and CSS.

 Table of Contents